kemsky/creality-k1-max-xy-rails-mod/README.md

 This mod fixes K1 Max quality issues, namely excessive ringing/echo.
 It also increases maximum accelerations.

-This mod uses MGN12 rails for X and Y axis.
+This mod uses MGN12 rails and MGN12H carriages for X and Y axis.

-Also, it uses POWGE 7.7 mm belt and corresponding idler pulleys, but you can use 6 mm belt with stock idlers if you add washers to compensate size differences (POWGE idlers have 10.4 mm height).
+Also, it uses POWGE 7.7mm belt and corresponding idler pulleys, but you can use 6 mm belt with stock idlers if you add washers to compensate size differences (POWGE idlers have 10.4 mm height).

 [Washers 0.2mm (Affiliate)](https://s.click.aliexpress.com/e/_Dn3ZZa3)